24/7 Emergency Services Available

 Hoarding

+Hoarding flammable materials, such as paper bags, cardboard boxes, and plastics, increases fire risk by providing fuel.
 These items can also block doorways, windows, and escape routes, making it difficult to plan your escape or for firefighters to rescue you in the case of an emergency.

 To reduce the risk of fire from hoarding: